shotgunfoot/NetBeansProjects/NBGeneticAlgorithm 06-03-15-a/README.txt

 Currently whole prey logic is done via Timers on a 100 millisecond loop.
 Going to want to use Threads now because they will be ultimately faster.

+Other Information :
+When drawing arc2d imagine a box surrounding it.
+The coords are the top left of that box.
+So offsetting by its width and height places it spot onto the bot

+Ending the simulation :
+This is for much later.
+The simulation should end when either all predators or when all prey bots are dead.
+Or if a timer runs out.

 Current bugs :

 ->The whole go to the angle is a bit broken.
 The prey will bounce back and forth trying to get itself to the right angle untill fully looping around in a broken way.
 Also if it doesnt encounter a food item it can shoot to a corner and get stuck.
+-->Possible cause.
+When in Eat behaviour the angle is constantly reset.
+When this happens it flips over and over when it gets close to the angle.
+--->Possible fix.
+If there is no food in the vision during Eat state then go back to search.
+Seems to avoid the bouncing bug.
+Still have the getting stuck in the corner problem

 ->When the simulation is paused then reset and started again it breaks.
 Due to the drawing of the fov shape.
-Unsure why
+-->Update, still broken, don't reset if paused.